Languages Pricing FAQ Contact Log in For Business Get Started

-Fluen Studio Transcription Engines
+Fluen Studio Transcription Engines Overview

 This is a comparison designed to help you decide which transcription engine works best for your specific use case.

 At Fluen Studio, we intentionally offer multiple AI transcription engines because no single engine is objectively “the best” in all situations.
 Each one has its own strengths, weaknesses, and behavioral quirks, and the right choice depends on factors such as audio quality, language mix, turnaround needs, and how the transcript will be used downstream.
-It’s also important to clarify how transcription fits into the bigger picture.

 The engines compared in this article only generate the raw transcript.
 In Fluen Studio, that raw output is then processed by a separate and equally important system: the Segmentation Engine.
 This engine, based on advanced NLP and LLM techniques, restructures the transcript into readable, well-timed subtitles.
 It breaks sentences across one or two lines at sensible points, follows language-specific syntactic rules, and places line breaks much like a professional human subtitler would.
-This is especially critical for long-form, pre-recorded media, where readability matters just as much as raw accuracy.

 With that context in mind, here’s how the transcription engines available in Fluen Studio compare.